ixvu/w4111_wiki/physical-design.md

 - A hash index is a collection of buckets organized in an array.
 A hash function is used to map search keys to corresponding buckets.
 A hash function is useful, as it maps data of arbitrary size to data of fixed size.
 - Can only support equality predicates.
 Hash functions are supposed to be random, so it cannot support range operations.
 - Can hash on one or more attributes
-- Caution: If I use a poor hash function or the data is skewed, it may degenerate to a linked list data structure
+- Caution: If I use a poor hash function or the data is skewed, it may degenerate to a linked list data structure, because there will be more possibility to meet the collision when insert a page and will induce the reduce of performance.

 ### Recap
 **Question:** How can we access data quickly?